-

 Contraindications

-Do not use the drug Mexidol®:
+Do not use Mexidol®:

 - you have acute kidney dysfunction;